arduino/ArduinoCore-samd/variants/MT_D21E_revB/README.md

 --	| RST	| ----	|			| Reset, BOOT (double tap bootloader entry)
 ============================================================================================================================================

 * Most pins can be used for more than one function.
-The same port pin number printed on the board is also used in Arduino (without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
+The port pin number printed on the board is also used in Arduino (but without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
 * The following Arduino pin numbers are not mapped to a physical pin: 12, 13, 20, 21, 26, and 29.
 * Pins 24 and 25 are by default in use by USB (USB_NEGATIVE and USB_POSITIVE).
-TC5(D21) is available on these pins otherwise.
+* TC5(D21) is available on these pins otherwise.
 The tone library uses TC5.
 * A0 and A1 are by default connected to the 32.768KHz crystal.
+* Leave pin A30 floating (or use external pullup) during reset.